arrowtype/spacing/README.md

 Have a resource or spacing method you think is useful, but isn't here?
 Please suggest it in an Issue or a Pull Request!

+## Make your own

+There are a couple of simple scripts in the [scripts](/scripts) folder, which can allow you to quickly generate your own proofing strings.
+See that [readme](scripts/README.md) for more details!

-## The International Standard of Spacing Tests
+## The “International Standard of Spacing Tests”

 Paul Barnes said “There should be the international standard of spacing tests,” and recommended (something close to) this.